The Decline of Western Civilization Part II: The Metal Years

 The Decline of Western Civilization Part II: The Metal Years is a 1988 documentary film directed by Penelope Spheeris.
 Filmed between August 1987 and February 1988, the film chronicles the late 80s Los Angeles heavy metal scene.
 It is the second film of a trilogy by Spheeris depicting life in Los Angeles at various points in time as seen through the eyes of struggling up-and-coming musicians.

 The first film, The Decline of Western Civilization (1981), dealt with the hardcore punk rock scene during 1979–1980.
-The third film, The Decline of Western Civilization Part III (1998), would later chronicle the gutter punk lifestyle of homeless teenagers in the late 1990s.
+The third film, The Decline of Western Civilization Part III (1998), chronicled the gutter punk lifestyle of homeless teenagers in the late 1990s.

 The film features a mix of live concert footage and interviews with established heavy metal performers such as Lemmy, Ozzy Osbourne, Aerosmith, Alice Cooper, Kiss, Megadeth, and W.A.S.P.
-Several unsigned club bands are also prominently featured, such as Odin, Seduce, and LONDON.
+Several unsigned club bands are prominently featured, such as Odin, Seduce, and London.

 Synopsis

 The film chronicles the heavy metal club scene in Los Angeles during the 1987-88 time period, with an emphasis placed on the glam metal subgenre.
-While many established artists such as Alice Cooper, Aerosmith, Ozzy Osbourne, Dave Mustaine, Gene Simmons and Paul Stanley are featured in interviews, members of several unsigned L.A. club bands are also given a share of the spotlight, including London and Odin, and Detroit's Seduce.
-The film also features interviews with members of Poison, Tuff, Vixen, Faster Pussycat, and W.A.S.P.
+While many established artists such as Alice Cooper, Aerosmith, Ozzy Osbourne, Dave Mustaine, Gene Simmons and Paul Stanley are featured in interviews, members of several unsigned L.A. club bands are given a share of the spotlight, including London and Odin, and Detroit's Seduce.

+The film features interviews with members of Poison, Tuff, Vixen, Faster Pussycat, and W.A.S.P.
 Many of the struggling, unsigned acts appear convinced that worldwide stardom awaits them, and most appear to have no backup plan in place should this success fail to happen.

 The film includes several interview segments with Darlyne Pettinicchio, an Orange County probation officer, discussing the dangers of metal culture on children, especially in taking heavy metal lyrics seriously and literally.

 The film is well known for its many scenes featuring rock star excess.
 The scenes include: